 - Butter: Use softened butter for a soft texture and irresistible butter flavor.

 - Brown Sugar: Use all brown sugar in this recipe.
-In the headnotes for this chocolate chip cookies recipe, I explain that brown sugar is the culprit behind soft and moist cookies.
+In the headnotes for this chocolate chip cookies recipe, I explain that brown sugar yields soft and moist cookies.
 Well, brown sugar works that same magic in banana bread, too.
 There is no regular granulated sugar in this banana bread recipe; the sweetness comes from brown sugar and bananas.
 (And cream cheese frosting if you wish to add it!)

 - Eggs: Eggs supply cakes, cupcakes, breads, doughs, and cookies their stability and structure, as well as a tender texture.
 You’ll need 2 large eggs in this banana bread recipe.

 - Yogurt: Yogurt adds even more moisture to this banana bread.
 I like to use yogurt as much as possible when I’m baking.
 Sour cream is a wonderful substitution for plain yogurt.
 You can use the two interchangeably in most baking recipes.